junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 There must be a way out.
 Dean tells himself.

 If the past thirty years of living this life teaches him anything, it's the fact that any problem can have a solution.
-And now he has a problem -- stuck in this monsterland afterlife as a vampire, so he just get to find the solution to leave here and fix himself.
+And now he has a problem -- stuck in this monsterland afterlife as a vampire, so he just get to find a solution to leave here and fix himself.
 And hopefully, fix Sam too.

 The last glint of memory flashes by and he sees Sam's face twitching as he was bitten, and later, as he was being killed.

-And fix Cas too, now that he really think about it.
+And fix Cas too, now that he really thinks about it.
 There is something wrong with Cas too, without seeing him for almost a year, the things he said about not having the luxury of caring about torturing a kid, or caring about anything, really.
 Whatever angel civil war thing that is going on, Cas is changed.
 They'll figure that out too, together.
 Once he's back to the game.

 God, so many problems.

 Dean waves the new bone blade he just snatched from a dead vampire, feeling its weight in his hands, sensing some comfort for having a real weapon finally.

-"Okay," He tells himself.
-"One thing at a time then."
+"Okay," he tells himself, "one thing at a time then."

 He spots a stream at the edge of the woods, and starts following it, moving downstream.